 (See also Approach to Parasitic Infections.)

-Serious S. stercoralis infections have occurred in recipients of solid organ transplants from asymptomatic donors who had lived in endemic areas (1).
+Serious S. stercoralis infections have occurred in recipients of solid organ transplants, both in those with pre-existant subclinical infection and in those who have received organs from asymptomatic but infected donors (1).

 Strongyloides fülleborni, which infects chimpanzees and baboons, can cause limited infections in humans.